 barren area.
 However the soil was sandy and poor, and much work was left to be done.
 New and experienced gardeners and turned the rocky, sandy soil and brought manure from the Ashram cows in huge cartloads.

 One week later, the devastating tsunami struck the South Indian shoreline and rushed into the Ashram.
-A wave of salt water, almost five-feet tall, swept away and killed many trees and plants.
-By Amma’s grace, hundreds of small tulasi saplings remained safe on tables and shelves, just barley above the water level.
+A wave of saltwater, almost five-feet tall, swept away and killed many trees and plants.
+By Amma’s grace, hundreds of small tulasi saplings remained safe on tables and shelves, just barely above the water level.
 After the water receded, the garden area was a huge sludgy mess, and all the paper waste from the Ashram was brought in huge piles and burned on the site.
 No one could imagine that this was ever going to be a beautiful garden.

 Despite this setback, Amma enthusiastically encouraged the garden work to continue.
 The clean up began immediately.
 The design of the garden took shape, with a great spiral forming within the coconut grove.
 At the centre of the spiral is an altar where a large, young, flowering tree stands.
 The spiral, a common permaculture design, is also an ideal way for devotees to practice the daily tulasi puja, circumambulating the plants while chanting mantras and singing bhajans.